Neural nets with implicit layers

 5 Deep equilibrium networks

 Related: Deep equilibrium networks (Bai, Kolter, and Koltun 2019; Bai, Koltun, and Kolter 2020).
-In this one we assume that the network has a single layer which is iterated, and then solve for a fixed point of that iterated layer; this turns out to be memory efficient and in fact powerful (you need to scale up the width of that magic layer up to make it match the effective depth of a non-iterative layer stack, but not so very much.)
+In this one, we assume that the network has a single layer which is iterated, and then solve for a fixed point of that iterated layer; this turns out to be memory efficient and in fact powerful (you need to scale up the width of that magic layer to make it match the effective depth of a non-iterative layer stack, but not so very much.)

 Example code: locuslab/deq.